open-resources/dash_curriculum/_sources/part1/chapter2.md

     dcc.Markdown(children='My First App', style={'textAlign': 'center'})
 ])
 ```
 The app layout represents what will be displayed in the web browser.
-There are a lot of elements that you can include in the app layout, normally they are encapsulated into a "Container".
+We use a `dbc.Container` to hold the components we want in our layout.
 In this minimal example, one single component was added: `dcc.Markdown`.
-This Dash Core Component let's you use [Markdown syntax](https://commonmark.org/help/) to format the text that is displayed on the page.
+This Dash Core Component lets you use [Markdown syntax](https://commonmark.org/help/) to format the text that is displayed on the page.
 This component has a few properties, such as `children` and `style`:
-- `children` : this is a common property shared by many Dash components and it allows the adding of textual content.
+- `children` : this is a common property shared by many Dash components and it allows the adding of text content.
 In this Markdown component, "My First App" will be the content displayed on the web page.
 - `style` : this is another common property shared by many Dash components and defines the look of the component.
 It requires a dictionary, where the key represents the styling feature you would like to modify, while the value represents how this feature would be modified.
 In this app, we want to modify the alignment of the text, by centering it.

 ### 2.1.4 Run the App